 - Apply a liberal amount of wet-or-dry PVC cement to the both ends of the flexible coupling and the sprinkler pipe.
 Quickly move to the next step.

 - Slip both ends of the coupling over their respective pipe ends.
 Twist the coupling back and forth about 1/4 to 1/2 turn.
 Let the cement dry, using the manufacturer's instructions as a guide, then leak test the repair.

-- Remove about 2 inches of pipe.
+- Remove about two inches of pipe.
 This cut does not need to be exact, just close.

 - Slide both dresser nuts over their respective ends of the pipe.

 - Work both rubber bushings onto their respective pipe ends.
-Push one rubber bushing about 5 inches away from the cut end of the pipe.
-Position the second rubber bushing about 1 inch from the end of its pipe.
+Push one rubber bushing about five inches away from the cut end of the pipe.
+Position the second rubber bushing about one inch from the end of its pipe.

 - Slip one end of the dresser coupling over the pipe with the bushing placed five inches from the end.
 Continue to adjust the fitting until the free end clears the remaining pipe.

 - Position the end of the compression fitting against the rubber bushing that sits 1 inch away from the pipe.
 This should center the coupling over the two-inch gap.